 It is important for students to make sure they're registered for courses and housing at their home institution for the semester following their semester time abroad.
-Several weeks after your departure from China, an official transcript from SCU Sichuan University will be sent to your home institution.
+Several weeks after partner University will be sent to your home institution.

-Some students experience reverse culture shock upon returning from their semester abroad.
+Some students experience reverse culture-shock upon returning from their semester abroad.
 This is completely normal.
 It is a time for readjustment and is similar to the culture shock experienced during your semester abroad.
 It is important to keep in contact with your friends from China and we recommend getting involved with your international department on campus.!
 Spread the word about how great it is to study abroad and share your amazing, life altering experience.!
 We hope you have an amazing time in China.